To view the exhibition brochure: Click here

 Saturday, March 9, 2019; 3 pm

-We are pleased to announce that Jean-Paul Kelly’s solo-exhibition, “That ends that matter,” will be extended until March 31st, 2019 in an effort to increase accessibility for visitors.
+Jean-Paul Kelly’s solo-exhibition, “That ends that matter,” was extended until March 31st, 2019 in an effort to increase accessibility for visitors.

 Over the last decade and a half, Toronto based Kelly, has worked closely with a practice rooted in dissecting documentary frameworks.
 In an earlier interview for Vdrome.org, Kelly references the writer Truman Capote’s work as “poetic reporting”— a process that Kelly embraces.
 Kelly states, “I’m interested in the metaphors and possibilities of documentary substance.”